AmbientServices/AmbientServices/README.md

     private const int IopsPageSize = 16 * 1024;

     private readonly string _volumePrefix;
-    private readonly AmbientBottleneck _bottleneck = new AmbientBottleneck("Ebs-Iops", AmbientBottleneckUtilizationAlgorithm.Linear, false, "A bottleneck which has a limit, but which is not based on access time.", 1000, TimeSpan.FromSeconds(1));
+    private readonly AmbientBottleneck _bottleneck = new("Ebs-Iops", AmbientBottleneckUtilizationAlgorithm.Linear, false, "A bottleneck which has a limit, but which is not based on access time.", 1000, TimeSpan.FromSeconds(1));

     /// <summary>
     /// Creates an EBS accessor for the specified volume.